braze-inc/braze-docs/_docs/_contributing/yaml_front_matter/metadata.md

 ---
 nav_title: Metadata
+article: Metadata
+description: "These are the metadata keys that can be added to a page's YAML front matter."
 page_order: 0
 noindex: true
 ---

 #  Metadata

-> The following metadata keys can be added to a page's YAML front matter.
+> These are the metadata keys that can be added to a page's YAML front matter.
 For more general information, see [Content Management]({{site.baseurl}}/contributing/content_management/#pages).

 To add metadata to a Markdown file, you'll need to add Jekyll's front matter syntax to the beginning of your file: